 Another problem, is that currently the scheduling of scrub is optimized locally at each OSD, that is, for each PG this OSD acts as the primary, it selects the one which hasn't been scheduled to scrubbing longest, put it as the candidate and request scrub reserver from all replicas.
 Since each OSD can only have 1 active scrubbing, that active slot could potentially always occupied by a replica, as a result, the PG whose primary is this OSD, fail to schedule and left behind.

 [sage] Good point.
 Yeah, I think it's definitely worth fixing!

-#2 Updated by Guang Yang about 4 years ago
+#2 Updated by Guang Yang over 4 years ago

 The easiest way I can think of is to add a timestamp field into the reservation request, and for the OSD handling the reservation request, it checks the timestamp against its own primary PGs, and reject the reservation request if has a later timestamp, so that the local tick can get a chance to schedule its own scrubbing?